huawei-noah/SMARTS/ultra/competition/starting_kit/README.md

 # Run the random agent baseline in one of the scenarios you just created.
 $ python agents/random_baseline_agent/run.py scenarios/example_scenarios/test_example_2lane_c_50kmh_low-density-flow-10
 ```
-> If you have started Envision, open localhost:8081 in your browser to view the example.
+> If you have started Envision, open `localhost:8081` in your browser to view the example.

 ## Creating your own Agent

-### The Agent
+### Agent
 A bare agent looks like:

 ```python